I have always jumped feet first into a new endeavor.

 The Diagnosis Tale

 In December 2012, I had my first MS flare-up.
 I didn’t know it at the time, but when I woke up one morning with a spot in my vision, I assumed that it was an aura for a migraine.
-It didn’t go away and I never got the headache.
+It didn’t go away and I never got a headache.
 Several ophthalmologist visits later it mysteriously disappeared mid-January and the ophthalmologists shook their heads and shrugged.
 Random weirdness.
 Bodies do this sort of stuff when stressed (graduate school is stressful).

 I went to London for the first time in May 2013.
 Coming back to London on the train from Cambridge, I noticed a numbness in my right earlobe.
 The sort of numbness you get when you are frozen and while England is cold, it is not that cold.
 The numbness worked its way down my right arm to my fingertips over the next 24 hours.
 Scary, especially abroad, but there was little I could do about it.
 I just assumed I was really cold and worked around it by ignoring it.